-There were no material events after the reporting period, which have a bearing on the understanding of the financial statements, apart from what is already disclosed in Note 38 of the financial statements.
+There were no material events after the reporting period, which have a bearing on the understanding of the separate financial statements.

 Board of Directors

 The Directors who served on the Board during the year under review or up to the date of this report are listed hereunder.